 Dr. Hood has served in the governing leadership of multiple organizations, including the Texas Coalition to Abolish the Death Penalty and Fellowship of Reconciliation USA.
 In 2013, Dr. Hood was awarded PFLAG Fort Worth’s Equality Award for activism and service for the LGBTQ community.
 In 2015, Hood was named Hope for Peace and Justice’s Ambassador of Justice for his theological activism.
 In 2016 the Next Generation Action Network’s Person of the Year for his work against police brutality.

 A participant in history, Dr. Hood organized and led the July 7, 2016 rally against police brutality that was tragically interrupted in the shooting deaths of 5 Dallas police officers.
-Dr. Hood possibly saved countless lives by using the cross he was carrying to force people away from the shooting.
+Dr. Hood saved countless lives by using the cross he was carrying to force people away from the shooting.
 For multiple days, Dr. Hood did countless interviews and appearances while he and his family were under constant threat.
-To commemorate Dr. Hood’s role in the shooting and his wider work, the archives at the Dallas Public Library recently opened The Rev. Dr. Jeff Hood Collection.
+To commemorate Dr. Hood’s role in the shooting and his wider work, the archives at the Dallas Public Library opened The Rev. Dr. Jeff Hood Collection.